dbredvick/drew-tech/content/posts/2019-09-06-how-to-get-rich-notes/index.md

 title: "Notes on Naval's Money"
 author: Drew Bredvick
 excerpt: >-
-  I listened to Naval Ravikant's Twitter thread turned podcast about the concept of wealth creation nearly 30 times.
-Here are the takeaways.
+  I listened to Naval Ravikant's Twitter thread turned podcast about the concept of wealth creation endlessly for a month.
+Here are my notes.
 date: "2019-09-06"
 thumb_img_path: v1579111014/blog/building-wealth-podcast-image_p6zoan
 hero: ./images/building-wealth-podcast-image.png
 template: post
 twitter_image: ./images/building-wealth-podcast-image.png
 tags: ["books-and-podcasts"]
-secret: true
+secret: false
 ---

 ## Who is Naval?

 **Naval Ravikant** is a founder and current Chairman of [AngelList](https://angel.co).
-I found him via a [Joe Rogan podcast](https://www.youtube.com/watch?v=3qHkcs3kG44) back in June.
+I've known of him for quite some time, but the first time I watched an extended interview was on [Joe Rogan's podcast](https://www.youtube.com/watch?v=3qHkcs3kG44) back in June.
 He has a great [Twitter account](https://twitter.com/naval) and you can read more about him at [https://nav.al/about](https://nav.al/about).

 ## What is this post about?

 Naval posted a Twitter thread with his philosophy on wealth creation.
 His cofounder interviewed him about the thread, and together the clips form a nearly THREE HOUR long podcast [(link)](https://pca.st/episode/fa41637c-ef96-45a8-b942-9c88b61139a8).
-I love philosophy, finance, and podcasts, so this episode was like catnip for me.

-I listened to the episode so many times (it has to be nearly 30 at this point) I thought I would share my notes.
-Follow me on Twitter and share your thoughts!
+I listened to the episode so many times, I thought it might be worth sharing my notes.

-<a href="https://twitter.com/DBredvick?ref_src=twsrc%5Etfw" class="twitter-follow-button" data-show-count="false">Follow @DBredvick</a>

 ## On Wealth and Status